microsoft/devhome/docs/environments/Interfaces/IComputeSystem.md

 Note: Extension developers can limit which operations each `IComputeSystem` supports by utilizing the [ComputeSystemOperations](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L510) enum.

 Extensions should create objects that represent each compute system that their underlaying platform manages.
 These objects would implement the `IComputeSystem` interface, contain data about the software/hardware system and have methods to interact with them.
 For example, The Hyper-V extension interacts directly with the Hyper-V virtual machine management service to perform the above operations on the virtual machine.
 So, to provide Dev Home the ability to initiate one of these operations, we have created the `IComputeSystem` interface.
 Extensions are expected to map their software/hardware system to the `IComputeSystem` interface and send these back to Dev Home.
 Dev Home can initiate one of these operations via a method call in the `IComputeSystem` interface, based on user input.
 The extension can then interact with its underlaying platform to perform that operation.

-**Compute system provider:** A compute system provider is the provider type that Dev Home will query for when initially interacting with an extension.
-The compute system provider is used to perform general operations that are not specific to a ComputeSystem.
-Extension developers should implement the [IComputeSystemProvider](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L458) to perform the following operations:

-1. Retrieve a list of `IComputeSystem`s
-1. Create a new compute system
-1. Provide Dev Home with an Adaptive card for the creation of a new compute system
-1. Provide Dev Home with an Adaptive card for the modification of a compute systems properties

-Note: Only the creation operation can be limited by utilizing the [ComputeSystemProviderOperations](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L406) enum.

-## What is needed to create a Dev Environments extension?

-First take a look at Dev Homes extensions documentation [here.](https://github.com/microsoft/devhome/blob/main/docs/extensions.md)
-Then see Dev Homes sample extension [here.](https://github.com/microsoft/devhome/tree/main/extensions/SampleExtension)

-Your extension will need to do three things to be considered an Extension that Dev Home recognizes as being a Dev Environment extension.

-1. Within the `Package.appxmanifest` file for the package, the `<ComputeSystem />`  attribute should be added to the list of the extensions supported interfaces.
-See: Dev Home's [appxmanifest file for an example](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/src/Package.appxmanifest#L75)

-1. A class that implements the [IComputeSystemProvider](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L458) interface should be created.
-This interface is used by Dev Home to perform specific operations like retrieving a list of [IComputeSystem](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L757) interfaces and creating a compute system.

-1. Your extension should implement the [IExtension](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L7) interface and within its `GetProvider` method return a single `IComputeSystemProvider` or a list of `IComputeSystemProvider`s.

-### Recommendations

-1. We recommend to try/catch any compute system relate interface method that you implement as the calls are cross process COM calls.
-This means that the exception information will be lost once it bubbles over to Dev Home from the extension.
-Instead, return the appropriate result using its failure constructor.
-See the Examples below for how this can be done.

-1. When you decide to leave an interface method unimplemented, don't throw an exception.
-Instead for interface methods that return a runtime class, create the runtime class with the failure constructor and return it to Dev Home.

-1. If the method has a computerpart value in the `ComputeSystemOperations` or `ComputeSystemProviderOperations` enum list, do not add the enum as a flag within the `IComputeSystem.SupportedOperations` and the `IComputeSystemProvider.SupportedOperations` properties.
-Dev Home uses the supported operations property to know which operations to show in the UI for the compute systems and the providers.

-1. If a method is unimplemented and returns an interface, the method should return null.
-Dev Home will treat these as failures.
-However, you should still adhere to recommendation 3 above so Dev Home never calls this method.

 ### Why do some of the `IComputeSystem` methods take an `options` string parameter